horacehoff/soda/README.md

                                - 2 is heavily optimized
                                On projects, 1 and 2 are the same. [default: 0] --debug                  Include debug info in the program.
 Not supported with projects.
-      --rust-update            Update Rust and its components -v, --verbose
+  -v, --verbose
-      --clean                  Remove all executables from the .soda folder.
   -h, --help                   Print help (see more with '--help') -V, --version                Print version
 ```